shiguww/brillante/README.md

 pnpm brillante kdm build -t map-data -i kdm_mapdata.json -o kdm_mapdata.bin
 ```

-Please refer to the list of supported files for a complete of supported types.
+Please refer to the list of supported files for a complete list of supported types.

 Keep in mind that different versions of the tool might have different JSON exports and, as such, might not work with each other.